Cantera/cantera-website/pages/compiling/dependencies.rst

 * Intel compilers (C/C++/Fortran)

-  * Known to work with version 14.0 and Intel OneAPI Toolkits.
+  * Known to work with the Intel OneAPI Compilers (version 2022.0.2).
-  * The 2017 version of the Intel compiler is **NOT RECOMMENDED** because of a bug in the C compiler.
+  * Some earlier versions of the Intel compiler (including the 2017 version) are **NOT RECOMMENDED** because of a bug in the C compiler.

 * Microsoft compilers (C/C++)

-  * Known to work with Visual Studio 2013 (MSVC 12.0), Visual Studio 2015
-    (MSVC 14.0), Visual Studio 2017 (MSVC 14.1), Visual Studio 2019
+  * Known to work with Visual Studio 2015 (MSVC 14.0), Visual Studio 2017 (MSVC 14.1),
-    (MSVC 14.2) and Visual Studio 2022 (MSVC 14.3).
+    Visual Studio 2019 (MSVC 14.2) and Visual Studio 2022 (MSVC 14.3).

 * MinGW (C/C++/Fortran)